-Area of ex-arable land, planted with mixed native broadleaves including oak, birch, ash, aspen and a small stand of Scots pine in spring 2001.
+Area of ex-arable land, known as the Millennium Corner, planted with mixed native broadleaves including oak, birch, ash, aspen and a small stand of Scots pine in spring 2001.
 Planting was enclosed by deer and rabbit fence which was removed in 2009.
 Ground flora is grasses (sown before tree planting).
-Millennium feature of standing stones and a ring of copper beech trees.
+There is a Millennium feature of standing stones and a ring of copper beech trees (designed by the local community).

-5a 3.48 Scots 1940 null I • Long Established
+5a 3.48 Scots pine 1940 High forest Connecting People with woods & trees, Long Established Woodland of Plantation Origin Long Established Woodland of Plantation Origin J

-pine F People with Woodland of

-v woods & trees, Plantation Origin

-L Long

-E Established

-Woodland of

-F Plantation

-Origin

 Stand of mature Scots pine with occasional beech, birch, sycamore and rowan.
-Norway Spruce is also present to the north of the compartment, and next to the houses a stand of mature beech (which is multi-stemmed and tightly forked) mixed with sycamore.
+Norway Spruce is also present to the north of the compartment, and next to the houses a stand of mature beech (which is multistemmed and tightly forked) mixed with sycamore.
+Most of the beech trees within falling distance of the houses were felled in 2011 and area replanted with shrubs.
+Further planting in gaps from windblow were planted in 2013.